N0ciple/hass-kef-connector/README.md

 ## Installation and configuration

 ### ⬇️ Installation
 This custom component is currently being integrated into [HACS](https://hacs.xyz).
-However, if you want to use it asap, copy the [kef-connector](custom_components/kef-connector) folder in your home assistant `config/custom_components` folder.
+However, if you want to use it asap, you can either install it manually or add it as a custom repository in HACS.

+**Custom HACS repository**
+Go to your Home Assistant instance, then the HACS tab and then clic on `Integrations`.
+Clic on the 3 dots on the top right corner.
+Select `Custom repositories`.
+Add the following url : `https://github.com/N0ciple/hass-kef-connector`, and select  `Integration` for the category.
+Finally clic add.\
+Once this is done, clic `explore & add repositories` on the bottom right corner.
+Search for "Kef Connector", clic on it and then clic on `Install this repository in HACS`.
+Now, follow the instructions in the [configuration](#-configuration) section.

+**Manual Installation**
+Copy the [kef_connector](custom_components/kef_connector) folder in your home assistant `config/custom_components` folder, and then follow the [configuration](#-configuration) section.

 ### 🔧 Configuration